kmlawson/china-revolutions-mo3337/99bibliography.md

 - ———.
 ‘Mao Tse-Tung and Secret Societies’. *The China Quarterly*, no. 27 (1966): 1–13.
 [Link](https://www.jstor.org/stable/651472).
 - ———.
 ‘Mao Tse-Tung and the Theory of the Permanent Revolution, 1958–69’. *The China Quarterly* 46 (June 1971): 221–44.
 [DOI](https://doi.org/10.1017/S0305741000010675).
 - ———.
 ‘Mao Tse-Tung’s Thought from 1949 to 1976’.
 In *The Cambridge History of China: Volume 15: The People’s Republic*, edited by John K. Fairbank and Roderick MacFarquhar, 15:1–104.
 The Cambridge History of China.
 1991.
 [DOI](https://doi.org/10.1017/CHOL9780521243377.002).
+- Schram, Stuart Reynolds. *Foundations and Limits of State Power in China*.
+1987.
-- Schram, Stuart Reynolds. *The Thought of Mao Tse-Tung*.
+- ———. *The Thought of Mao Tse-Tung*.
 1989.
 - Schran, Peter. *Guerilla Economy: The Development of the Shensi-Kansu-Ninghsia Border Region, 1937-1945*.
 1976.
 - Schurmann, Franz. *Ideology and Organization in Communist China*.
 1973.
 - Schurmann, Franz, and David Milton, eds. *The China Reader: Republican China*.
 1967.